fediverse-devnet/feditest/docs/plan/faq.md

-Single-app tests need a test framework that implements some aspects of the protocol stack itself, so it can open up a port, serve WebFinger requests, receive ActivityPub messages etc.'
+Single-app tests need a test framework that implements some aspects of the protocol stack itself, so it can open up a port, serve WebFinger requests, receive ActivityPub messages etc.

 We will use a webserver embedded in the test framework for this.
-This gives us maximum controllability and observability and makes tests easier to write.
+This gives us maximum controllability and observability and makes tests easier to write, understand and evolve.

 ## It seems really complicated to implement and run these "App Drivers"